OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 Global Search benefits all Octopus users.
 It helps first-time users gain confidence with Octopus and find what they need even when they don't know where to look, and it allows advanced users to navigate even faster than before.

-Please let us know what you think of the new Global Search, and how we can improve it.
+Please let us know what you think of the new Global Search and how we can improve it.

 You can also learn more by reading about the [issue on GitHub](https://github.com/OctopusDeploy/Issues/issues/6703).